 An accomplished television commercial director, Rodwell for the majority of his commercial directing career has specialised in crafting cinematic large-scale commercials for a plethora of emergency services agencies.
 His body of commercial work has employed a unique balance of cinema verite and conventional production techniques, capturing Rodwell’s sensibilities for executing authenticity and realism.

-Rodwell is currently in early development on two character-driven Australian feature films, the true crime thriller Trio and the ensemble drama Sunburnt Country.
-The scripts are concurrently being written with Rodwell attached to direct both films.
+Rodwell is currently in early development on two character-driven Australian feature films with Rodwell penning the scripts concurrently and attached to direct both films.

 A graduate of Charles Sturt University, Rodwell received a diverse tertiary education with a bachelor’s degree in Communication.
 Taking a wide interest in an myriad of subject matters across different faculties during his time at university.